SamMerrin/Cybersecurity-Projects/Identifying Nmap/Nmap Scans Using Security Onion, Wireshark and Ntopng.md

 ![Security Onion](https://github.com/oaotwinn/Cybersecurity-Projects/blob/0189172cb7e24c2c4910a0faddaaaeb0c9eae182/Identifying%20Nmap/SecurityOnion1.png)

 As you can see, we had a lot of failed authentication and user login attempts, followed by some dope stiff arms by the firewall.
+Tools like Security Onion and Kibana use automation to sniff out anomolies and indicators of attack like these.
+They compile data from all different types of logs including syslog, DHCP, DNS, and proxies.
 Let's head over to Wireshark!

 ![Wireshark](https://github.com/oaotwinn/Cybersecurity-Projects/blob/a17270ee9c69b9d9e14559fbd9e9d21aacbc6373/Identifying%20Nmap/Wireshark1.png)